dmalaescu/Druid-Kafka-Ingestion/README.md

 } ]
 ```

-Viewing data with a visualization tool, like Pivot you can represent it like in the picture below
+Viewing data with a visualization tool, like Pivot you can represent it like in the picture below (urls accessed by user within a period of time)

 ![Pivot Druid](src/main/resources/pivot.png)